ivanstepanovftw/ip-over-telegram/README.md

 # IP over Telegram

-This is a simple program that allows you to create a connection to the Internet through Telegram servers, effectively abusing unlimited traffic provided by mobile operators.
+This is a simple program that allows you to create a connection to the Internet through Telegram servers, taking advantage of the unlimited data offerings from mobile carriers.

 ## Building